Schedule an appointment at our Montrose optometry practice today if you think you may be suffering from dry eyes or dry eye syndrome.

 - Conserving tears

 Keeping natural tears in the eyes longer can reduce the symptoms of dry eyes.
 This can be done by blocking the tear ducts through which the tears normally drain.
 The tear ducts can be blocked with tiny silicone or gel-like plugs that can be removed, if needed.
-Or a surgical procedure can permanently close the tear ducts.
-In either case, the goal is to keep the available tears in the eye longer to reduce problems related to dry eyes.
+Alternatively, a surgical procedure can permanently close the tear ducts.

 - Increasing tear production.